cap-js/docs/about/best-practices.md

 ### Queried Data

-As detailed out in the next chaper, querying allows service clients to exactly ask for the data they need, instead of always reading full data records, only to display a list of books titles.
+As detailed out in the next chapter, querying allows service clients to ask exactly for the data they need, instead of always reading full data records, only to display a list of books titles.
 For example, querying allows that:

 ```js
 let books = await GET `Books { ID, title, author.name as author }`